 Fertilizer Deep Placement

-In traditional farming, fertilizer is placed by apply each individual seed to the crops, by hand.
+In traditional farming, fertilizer is placed by applying each individual seed to the crops, by hand.
 This takes an incredibly long time that is ultimately wasted because while the farmers are placing the fertilizer, they could be off doing something else on the farm.

 That’s why fertilizer deep placement (FDP) is the answer to farmers’ problems.
 It increases overall yield by eighteen percent and reduces the use of fertilizer by 1/3.
 Not only would African farmers have more yield, but they would save money in the long run because less fertilizer would be used.

-FDP uses a fertilizer called “briqutte”, which releases nitrogen as time passes.
+FDP uses a fertilizer called “briquette”, which releases nitrogen as time passes.
 It is placed seven to ten inches below the soil, which means less nitrogen will be wasted through runoff.
 Not only is this more practical, but it is less likely to pollute local water systems because there won’t be as much nitrogen running into streams, lakes, and rivers.
 African countries like Niger and Nigeria have already implemented this tactic; however, it should be used across the African continent.

 There are some countries, like Turkmenistan in Central Asia, which restrict farmers from owning large areas of land.
 As a solution, greenhouses have been built to allow farmers to cultivate crops on less land.
 While a normal greenhouse only allows vegetables like tomatoes and cucumbers, these greenhouses are much taller to allow for other plants and vegetables to grow.
 Overall, this has shown to increase yield by 200%.

 Should these greenhouses be implemented by African countries, not only would they see an increase in yield, but they would also save space on land, which means they could grow more crops.